sotatek-ToanDo/heros/README.md

     - You can click on hero and change the weapon and it updates the current battle
     - When the hero gets down to <50 health show a red background around the hero
     - When a hero gets to 0 they are removed from the canvas
-  -

-2. What you woud imporve on if given more time?
+2. If I have more time :
   - Research to select a hero that Hero can Add weapon and armour
   - Research UI/UX to increase user experience
   - Research and write unit tests
-  -  developer improved on the minimum tasks to make it a better experience for the user
+  - Developer improved on the minimum tasks to make it a better experience for the user
   - Responsive layout

 3. Video demo